bcunni2/vds/readme.md

 DialogShell.exe is partially compatible with Visual Studio Code as a console, but may need more work.

-The initial intent was to mirror Microsoft Extended support ~ currently that means any changes made should work in Windows 7, although .Net 4.5 and Windows Management Framework 3.0 must be present.

-The new intent is to continue expanding through PowerShell Core, with the current version being 7, and even expanding into other operating systems.
-To do so, we may need to flip our thinking back to the module vds.psm1 and come up with other unique 'tack ons' for these other systems, that's what everything else ultimately is, just a 'tack on' to vds.psm1.
+The intent is to continue expanding through PowerShell Core, with the current version being 7, and even expanding into other operating systems.
+To do so, we need to flip our thinking back to the module vds.psm1 and come up with other unique 'tack ons' for these other systems.

 Example script syntax: